LingbaoGeng/PythonExcise/README.md

 PythonExcise
 ============

-This is a file which is used to study Python
+This is a repository which is used to study IT knowledge.